Google Closure Tools

 Google Closure Tools was a set of tools built with the goal of helping developers optimize rich web applications with JavaScript.
 It was developed by Google for use in their web applications such as Gmail, Google Docs and Google Maps.
 As of August 1, 2024 the Closure Library has been sunset, for not "meeting the needs of modern JavaScript development".

 Closure Compiler

-The Closure Compiler is a tool that attempts to compress and optimize JavaScript code, at the expense of human readability.
+The Closure Compiler is a tool that compresses and optimizes JavaScript code, reducing its human readability.
 Unlike an actual compiler, it does not compile from JavaScript to machine code but rather minifies JavaScript.

 The process executes the following steps: